wp-plugins/plugin-organizer/readme.txt

 3. Post edit page example with disable plugins meta box.

 == Changelog ==

+= 0.9 =
+Added admin area for entering arbitrary URL's to allow plugin management for url's that don't have a post tied to them.
+Added some form validation for the admin screens.

 = 0.8.3 =
 Fixing a bug with globaly disabled plugins not being enabled on individual posts